 We are Anglicans – it’s hard to miss, as it’s a part of our name.
 This comes through most clearly in our worship services, as we use liturgy (ordered, written prayer services that are used in common across the Anglican Communion in very similar forms).

-As a church, Christ Church is a member of the Convocation of Anglicans in North America (CANA), specifically a part of the diocese of CANA East.
-Through CANA, we are a part of the Anglican Church in North America (ACNA) and the Church of Nigeria Anglican Communion (CoN).
-Our bishops are Julian Dobbs and David Bena.
+As a church, Christ Church Anglican is a member of the Anglican Diocese of the Living Word and through our diocese, we are also part of the Anglican Church in North America (ACNA).
+Our bishop is Julian Dobbs.